 During the removal of PyTables from the Python code it became apparent that, to significantly speedup Flowy's execution time, it would not be enough to replace each stage of the filtering pipeline with Cython or C by itself but the whole core of Flowy's record filtering had to be rewritten.
-Tackling the parts by itself would've introduced unnecessary complexity in handing over data structures from one stage to the next as well as unnecessary performance loss during these phases.
+Trying to tackle different parts separately would have introduced unnecessary complexity in handing data structures from one stage over to the next as well as unnecessary performance loss during these phases.
 Implementing the whole processing pipeline in C was the best way to assure that the process gets optimized as much as possible.

 The rewrite that was done has certain limitations but is already powerful enough to process a query as displayed in figure 2.
 Queries are not yet possible to be read from a flow query file but are done by filling structs with content that are currently hardcoded.
-Nevertheless they are only hardcoded in the sense that their content can also be programatically be modified.
+Nevertheless they are only hardcoded in the sense that their content can also be programatically modified.
 Once this is implemented in the Python Flowy implementation, the Flowy Python wrapper would (after parsing validating the flow query file) create a Cython class with proper arguments which would in turn supply the core C implementation with properly filled structs.

-An example for those structs can be seen in figure 4 and 5 which represent branch A and the merger of the query shown in figure 2.
-As already explained above, this part is still hardcoded but as one can also see, it is easy to create those struct arrays on runtime to resemble any other query
+An example for those structs can bee seen in figure 4 and 5 which represent branch A and the merger of the query shown in figure 2.
+As already explained above, this part is still hardcoded but as one can also see, it is easy to create those struct arrays on runtime to resemble any other query given by a parsed flow query file.